Key takeaways

 Some types of emergency loans will impact your credit score, while others won’t.
 If you take out an installment loan, the lender will conduct a hard inquiry when you apply, which will temporarily lower your credit score.
 The vast majority of lenders will report your payment history to the three major credit bureaus – Equifax, Experian, and TransUnion.
 On-time payments will help your credit history and improve your score, while any missed or late payments will hurt it.

-Payday lenders and other short-term no credit check loans are a different story.
+Payday lenders and other short-term are a different story.
 These lenders do not conduct a hard pull on your credit, nor do they report your payments.
 If you repay the loan on time, it will have no impact on your credit score.
 If you default, the lender may send your account to collections.
 An account in collections will go on your credit report, hurting your score.

-Emergency loan for bad credit costs
+Emergency loan for less than ideal credit costs

 Before you take out a personal loan, even in an emergency, carefully review the loan terms and total cost to be sure you can afford it.
 Not being able to repay as agreed will only exacerbate your financial situation.